TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode-with-langium.md

 # Extended Mode with Langium

 This guide demonstrates how to integrate [Langium](https://langium.org/)-based language servers with the `monaco-languageclient` in Extended Mode.
-Extended mode provides VS Code-compatible services that support powerful features for Langium language servers running in the browser.
+Extended mode provides VSCode-compatible services that support powerful features for Langium language servers running in the browser.

 ## Why Use Extended Mode with Langium?

 Extended mode brings several key advantages when working with Langium language servers:

-- **VS Code Services Integration**: Access to a file system, workspace, keybindings, and other VS Code APIs that Langium language servers expect
+- **VSCode Services Integration**: Access to a file system, workspace, keybindings, and other VSCode APIs that Langium language servers expect
 - **Extension System**: Proper language registration with syntax highlighting, configuration files, and language contributions
 - **Multi-file Workspaces**: Support for complex projects with multiple files and proper workspace management
 - **Advanced Features**: Features like go-to-definition across files, project-wide refactoring, and workspace-wide validation work seamlessly

 ## Architecture Overview

-In extended mode, Langium language servers run as Web Workers and communicate with the Monaco editor through the VS Code API wrapper:
+In extended mode, Langium language servers run as Web Workers and communicate with the Monaco editor through the VSCode API wrapper:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────────┐
-│   Monaco Editor │◄──►│ VS Code API      │◄──►│ Langium Language    │
+│   Monaco Editor │◄──►│ VSCode API      │◄──►│ Langium Language    │
 │                 │    │ Wrapper          │    │ Server (Web Worker) │
 │   + Extensions  │    │ + Services       │    │                     │
 └─────────────────┘    └──────────────────┘    └─────────────────────┘